shivannis/xandr-docs-public/xandr-docs/articles/monetize/setting-up-24-7-media-inventory-through-the-microsoft-ad-exchange.md

 1. In the **Inventory Targeting** dialog, select **3rd Party Inventory**.
 1. In the 3rd Party Inventory pane in the Sellers view, enter the term **Microsoft** in the search field.
 Include **Microsoft Advertising Exchange (280)** by clicking the green checkmark icon.
 1. The selection should now appear in the **Selected 3rd Party Inventory** list as a green "include" item.
-1. Select **Custom Categories** (also in the Inventory Targeting dialog).
+1. Select **Custom Categories** (also in the **Inventory Targeting** dialog).
 1. In the **Custom Categories** pane, enter the term 247 in the search field.
 Include **247_Media (23204)** by clicking the green checkmark icon.
-1. The selection should now appear in the Selected Custom Categories list as a green "included" item.
+1. The selection should now appear in the **Selected Custom Categories** list as a green "included" item.
 1. In the **3rd Party Inventory** pane in the **Sellers** view, enter the term **Microsoft** in the search field.
 Click on the row to expose the **Content Category** list for Microsoft Ad Exchange.

+   > [!NOTE]
+   > Do not click the green include icon or the red exclude icon, as this will simply include or exclude all Microsoft Ad Exchange inventory.

 1. **Content Categories** on the Xandr Platform correspond to **bins** in Microsoft terminology.
 Choose the content categories to include by clicking the corresponding icons for those categories.
 1. The bins you chose to include or exclude should now appear in the **Selected 3rd Party Inventory** list.

 ## Targeting specific Microsoft Ad Exchange domains where visible (select sites and countries)